7.20PM: Doors | Receive your conversation token and be welcome in the space

 Voicecraft began as a podcast in 2016, and features conversations with wise minds and dedicated souls across topics of cultural, philosophical, and existential importance.
-Core to its intention has been the sharing of the vulnerable process of real thinking, soul searching, and philosophical inquiry in public, at a level of comprehension that seeks an integration of the many tensions, opposites, and differences inherent to life, while remaining in touch with the energies of love, intelligence and creativity that remain among the resounding hopes for the ongoing quality and evolution of sentient life on earth.
+Core to its intention has been the sharing of transformative philosophical thinking and relating at a level of comprehension that seeks synergy with the many tensions, opposites, and differences inherent to life, in touch with the energies of love, intelligence and creativity.

 Prior to Covid, Voicecraft ran a series of live events across Melbourne.
 Ranging from live podcast recordings at bars and small theatres, to film nights, lectures, and social events with conversational workshops and music, past events include: